Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 ***ampy --port COM5 run blink.py***   *(Windows)*

+NOTE: Your USB Serial port may be different than shown.

 Now you should see the ESP-12F LED blink once per second for 30 seconds.

 ### AUTO-RUN PYTHON SCRIPTS